Canonical bases and new applications of increasing and decreasing subsequences to invariant theory: Further remarks

 \subsection{Acknowledgements}

+The authors are grateful to the anonymous referee for a number of insightful suggestions for improvement.
 The first author was funded by EPSRC fellowship grant EP/V00090X/1.
 The second and third authors thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for providing support during the 2022 programme \emph{Groups, representations and applications: new perspectives}, under the EPSRC grant EP/K032208/1.

 \begin{bibdiv} \begin{biblist}*{labels={alphabetic}}

 \bib{BD}{article}{ author={Benson, David}, author={Doty, Stephen}, title={Schur-Weyl duality over finite fields}, journal={Arch.
 Math.
 (Basel)}, volume={93}, date={2009}, number={5}, pages={425--435}, }